Issyanofsky/talker/README.md

 # <p align="center">**Talker**</p>

-CRM app. this app is a small CRM for recording speech and tag them by phone number. the app is based on HTML that serve as the fronthand hosted on nginx servers on the backend side there are api (Flask) that serve the app and also postgressSQL sever for the data (data saves on an nfs server outside the pods). it publish outword by ingress as a Loadbalancer. it implements a all CI/CD process (Continuous Deployment). the process start by pushing to the git repository any change done on the html's files (dev/htmlfiles)
+CRM app. this app is a small CRM for text speach loging. it record the speech and tag them by phone number. the app is based on HTML that serve as the fronthand hosted on nginx servers on the backend side there are api (Flask) that serve the app and also postgressSQL sever for the data (data saves on an nfs server outside the pods). it publish outword by ingress as a Loadbalancer. it implements a all CI/CD process (Continuous Deployment). the process start by pushing to the git repository any change done on the html's files (dev/htmlfiles)